RyanGlScott/RyanGlScott.github.io/_posts/2019-07-10-the-surprising-rigidness-of-higher-rank-kinds.md

 It is possible to create another version of `Equal` that does fit into a round hole, however:

 {% highlight haskell %}
-data Equal' :: forall a. a -> forall b. b -> Type where Refl' :: Equal' t t
+data Equal' :: forall b a. a -> b -> Type where
+  Refl' :: Equal' t t
 {% endhighlight %}